nutterb/lazyWeave/cran-comments.md

 address from my employer's e-mail to my personal e-mail.
 This will make it easier for me to respond to e-mails regarding the package.

+The previous maintainer e-mail is nutter@battelle.org.

+The new maintainer e-mail is benjamin.nutter@gmail.com.

+I fixed the error reported on the previous submission.

 ## Downstream dependencies
 The `pointblank` package is listed as a downstream dependency.
 Although listed in `pointblank`'s Imports, there are no `lazyWeave` functions used within the